Scale on Monstera: 8 Tips To Get Rid Of This Nuisance

 Signs Of Scale On Monstera

-Here are some indicators of scale infestation on your monstera, some including damage:
+Here are some indicators of scale infestation on your Monstera, including damage:

-• Shell-like bumps: scale insects scatter widely on your monstera leaves in specific zones where you can see groupings of tiny bumps creatures in clusters.
+• Shell-like bumps: Scale insects scatter widely on your monstera leaves in specific zones where you can see groupings of tiny bump creatures in clusters.

-• Leaf discoloration: If you noticed some discolored leaves or leaves that turned yellow, this might be caused by scale on your beloved plant.
+• Leaf discolouration: If you notice some discoloured leaves or leaves that turn yellow, this might be caused by the scale on your beloved plant.

 Remove scale physically